Start Blogging Successfully: How to Write Blog Posts

 5 – Make Use of Subheadings

-You can also use descriptive subheading fonts that provide a simple means of expressing what you want your readers to know in just a few words.
+You can also use descriptive subheading fonts that express what you want your readers to know in just a few words.

 6 – Optimise the Text with Keywords

-The next step is making your blog post noticeable for search engines and potential readers.
+The next step is making your blog post noticeable to search engines and potential readers.

 Research each topic individually, create lists of keywords, and use them in your text.

-Ideally, you will naturally use these words as you go if your article’s content corresponds to its actual topic.
+Ideally, you will naturally use these words if your article’s content corresponds to its topic.